parthier/TiledCS.Extensions.MonoGame/README.md

 ```
 This will load a TMX file that was added to your Content Pipeline project called `TestMap`.
 That's all that's needed to load up a single map!

-Have a look at the [TiledCS repository]() to get an overview of all the available
+Have a look at the [TiledCS](https://github.com/TheBoneJarmer/TiledCS)
+repository to get an overview of all the available properties.
-properties.
 Beyond this point map handling works exactly the same as any project
 using the TiledCS library.

+If you want to use the built-in renderer, have a look at the example project for
+this in the `Example.Renderer` directory of this repository.

 ## Development